AnitaSel/11117590_DCIT205/README.md

 ## Introduction and the purpose of this website
 Welcome to my version of the coputer science departments website.
 This website is a redesign of the University of ghana Computer science department website.
-This website
+My website;

 * provides historical and current information about the computer science department
 * includes the two different programs offered by the computer science department of Ghana and the various courses taken